-Buses & Transport
+Buses & Public Transport in Kota Kinabalu & Sabah

 Public transport in Sabah is limited compared to Peninsular Malaysia.
 There's no train or metro system.
 Getting around relies on a mix of buses, minivans, Grab, and — for many destinations — renting a car.